 In Spring 2016, Saddleback College Learning Disabilities Instructor Michael Hoggatt, Department of Disabled Students Programs and Services, developed a specialized Adult Education curriculum comprised of nine course proposals, which will lead to a degree or certificate.
-The following courses were approved by the State of California in April 2017 and will be launched in Fall 2017.
+The following courses were approved by the State of California in April 2017.
+AEWD courses are offered through an independent living and vocation curriculum, OASIS (Occupational & Academic Skills for Independence & Success), that focuses on the needs of adults with disabilities in the South Orange County region.

 AEWD 771 - Mobility Skills